List of FIFA Women's World Cup final goalscorers

 The following is a list of goalscorers in the FIFA Women's World Cup finals.
 Only goals scored during regulation or extra time are included.
 Any goals scored during the penalty shoot-out are excluded.
-As of the 2019 final, twenty individuals have scored a total of twenty-three goals in all of finals history.
+As of the 2023 final, twenty-one individuals have scored a total of twenty-four goals in all of finals history.
 Two players have scored multiple goals in the finals, while Carli Lloyd is the only women's player to score a hat trick in a final.
 One player has done so via a penalty kick (Megan Rapinoe).
 Julie Johnston was the first player to score an own goal in a final.
+Nia Künzer's goal is the only one marked as a golden goal.